jantman/python-package-skeleton/.github/ISSUE_TEMPLATE.md

 ### Version

-python-project-skeleton version, as reported by ``python-project-skeleton --version``
+python-package-skeleton version, as reported by ``python-package-skeleton --version``

 ### Installation Method

-How was python-project-skeleton installed (provide as much detail as possible, ideally the exact command used and whether it was installed in a virtualenv or not).
+How was python-package-skeleton installed (provide as much detail as possible, ideally the exact command used and whether it was installed in a virtualenv or not).

 ### Supporting Software Versions

-The output of ``python --version`` and ``virtualenv --version`` in the environment that python-project-skeleton is running in, as well as your operating system type and version.
+The output of ``python --version`` and ``virtualenv --version`` in the environment that python-package-skeleton is running in, as well as your operating system type and version.

 ### Actual Output

 ```
-Paste here the output of python-project-skeleton (including the command used to run it),
+Paste here the output of python-package-skeleton (including the command used to run it),
 run with the -vv (debug-level output) flag, that shows the issue.
 ```